 Account Trie

-The account structure in rWASM is designed to be as simple as possible, containing only the most essential fields.
-It's fully compatible with an original Ethereum account structure.
+The account structure in rWASM-oriented execution is designed to be as simple as possible, containing only the most essential fields.
+It is aligned with Ethereum account fundamentals, while Fluent can apply additional runtime metadata/routing semantics where needed.

 Fields description:

-: This transient field holds the account address.
+address: This transient field holds the account address.
 Currently, a 20-byte address is used to ensure compatibility with the EVM account structure.
-However, there is a possibility of extending this to 32 bytes in the future to align with the state trie account path, thereby enhancing interoperability.balance
+However, there is a possibility of extending this to 32 bytes in the future to align with the state trie account path, thereby enhancing interoperability.balance: Represents the account balance as a 256-bit element.
+This is consistently expressed as a 256-bit Big Endian value, although future changes may be considered.nonce: Indicates the number of transactions initiated by this account.
+It increments with each transaction, call, or contract creation, regardless of the operation’s success.code_hash: Represents the account code hash in the active execution/account representation.
+In routed/runtime-managed flows this may involve Fluent-specific transformations, while EVM-facing compatibility paths may expose Ethereum-expected behavior.code_size: Denotes size information for the code representation used by the active runtime/account path.

 State Trie